usherlabs/usher-referrals/README.md

 > ⚠ If you want to learn how to interact with the Usher server from your own dApp, and not deploy an Usher for yourself,
 > please proceed to the [Usher Programs repository](https://github.com/usherlabs/programs).

+> ⚠ If you want to learn how to interact with an Usher instance, sending tracking conversions from your own web based application to an Usher instance, please proceed to the [Usher.js documentation](https://docs.usher.so/integrating-with-usherjs/what-is-usherjs).

 ## **🧭** Navigation

 [→ Homepage](https://usher.so/)